McCauslandBrett/Inverted-Index/README.md

 - loadWcountWDoc(dict_terms,dict_docs,path): Opens all files and loads the dictionary of document using there filename as an index to the number of there word count.
 Passes every line of text for each file split on spaces TO word_count

-- word_count(line, dict_terms,dict_docs,fname): processes every word in the document
+- word_count(line, dict_terms,dict_docs,fname): Processes every word in the document

-- line_process(line, stopwords),  processes every word in a line
+- line_process(line, stopwords): Processes every word in a line

 ## Input Output